wakjess/hotel-booking/README.md

 # Hôtel Booking
-.Use bootstraps tools
+#.Use bootstraps tools
-.implemented responsive web page
+#.implemented responsive web page
+#.Use css and Java elements